 As I learn how to recognise and avoid the plant that causes your skin to burn with the ferocious intensity of a flaming sun for three painful months, I begin to appreciate how carefree tramping through New Zealand’s native bush is.

-Over five hours we walk the Spirit of the Rainforest tour along an ancient unmarked indigenous path, Doug’s machete slashing overgrowth that’s stretched onto the trail and tapping fallen logs to scare off any slumbering snakes.
+Over five hours we walk the Rainforest Spirit Tour along an ancient unmarked indigenous path, Doug’s machete slashing overgrowth that’s stretched onto the trail and tapping fallen logs to scare off any slumbering snakes.
 Our other guide Caroline shares the forest’s stories as well as her family’s generations-long personal history with it.
 It’s fascinating and a true privilege and makes for a great day in the bush.

 I pull the campervan up as close to the water’s edge as I dare and we sit and wait and stare at the water.
 Eventually, the hushed hypnotic flow of the river begins rippling irregularly, right where the jetty gets swallowed up by the water.
 Sure enough, slowly gliding past at the river’s edge is a croc stalking us right back.